heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/PRESENTATION.md

 ![bg right:40% contain](https://upload.wikimedia.org/wikipedia/commons/3/30/Multicast.svg)

----
+### Multicast (2/2)

 - Just as with broadcast, it can be blocked by routers.
 - Broadcast/multicast are quite guaranteed **not** to work on the public Internet.
 - Made for the local network.
-- Multicast is a complex topic, not covered in depth in this course.
+- Multicast is a complex topic, not covered in depth in this teaching unit.
-- The course material contains some resources.

 ![bg right w:90%](./images/multicast-meme.jpg)